chho-work/biovision/README.md

 **_Detect, measure and classify Antibiogram.
 A training pipeline with synthetic images and Mask RCNN._**

 **Antibiogram Test**, is a widely used tool in microbiology to find the level of [antimicrobial susceptibility](https://en.wikipedia.org/wiki/Disk_diffusion_test).
-Part of its process consists of measuring "zone of inhibition"(see below for explanation), which is currently performed by clinicians manually using a ruler or digital calliper.
+Part of this process consists of measuring "zone of inhibition"(see below for explanation), which is currently performed by clinicians manually using a "ruler" or "digital calliper".

 ![](/data/images/readme/measure_manual.png)

 In some way this is impractical and prone to error.
-For example, the smaller sizes of the ruler and petri dish could lead to misreading.
+For example, the tiny ruler number could lead to misreading.
 Nevertheless, given the current available computer vision technologies, we are able to improve this measuring process.

 ![](/data/images/readme/inference_measurement.png)